ishikawa-group/vasp_how_to/english/energy_molecule.md

 * The example here is taken from the VaspWiki: https://www.vasp.at/wiki/index.php/CO

 ## INCAR
 * This file specifies the computational condition in VASP.
-In this file, you need to specify tag-variable pairs.
+In this file, you need to specify *tag-variable pairs*.
-* Variable might be integer, float, logical(.TRUE. or .FALSE.), and string.
+* Variable might be integer, float, logical (.TRUE. or .FALSE.), and string.
 * The minimal INCAR file is something like below.
 The details will be explained later or see VaspWiki website.
 ```
 SYSTEM = CO molecule in a box